Oncology Nursing

 Course overview

-This course aims to provide the knowledge and skills to provide evidence-based oncology and haematology care in a variety of settings across the lifespan.
+This course aims to provide the knowledge and skills to provide evidence-based cancer care in a variety of settings across the lifespan.
 The course aims to increase a student's theoretical knowledge of the disease process and treatment of cancer.
 It will examine the concepts of epidemiology, etiology and pathology of cancer and haematological disorders along with contemporary and emerging treatment modalities and their effects.
 The cancer/ haematological journey is considered with a focus on developing an understanding of the patient experience and enhancing therapeutic communication skills.
-Through undertaking the readings and the required assessments you will further develop knowledge of various oncology and haematology nursing roles and special issues in this setting.
+Through undertaking the learning activites and the required assessments you will further develop knowledge of various oncology and haematology nursing roles and special issues in this setting.

 • Foundations Of Cancer